maxiller/Django-personal-website/README.md

 * change into the new directory
 * Run the command `python manage.py runserver`
 * Open your web browser and enter the adress of your local server (usually its http://127.0.0.1:8000 )
-* If anything goes ugly, try to collect static files `python3 manage.py collectstatic`
+* If anything goes ugly, try to collect static files `python manage.py collectstatic`